 Summing Things Up

 To summarize, median home values in both West Queen Anne and Magnolia are well above the median for all of Seattle.
-Median home values have risen in both West Queen Anne and Magnolia over the past year, but are expected to remain plateaued over the next 12 months.
+Median home values have risen in both West Queen Anne and Magnolia over the past year, and are expected to continue increasing over the next 12 months.

 Need a Mortgage to Finance a New Home Purchase?